Autoscaling PaaSTA Instances

 There are a few restrictions on using multiple metrics for scaling your service, namely:

-- You cannot specify the same metrics provider multiple times
+You cannot specify the same metrics provider multiple times

-- You cannot use bespoke autoscaling (see Decision Policies, above) with multiple metrics providers
+You cannot use bespoke autoscaling (see Decision Policies, above) with multiple metrics providers

-providers, if one of the metrics providers is CPU scaling.
+For Yelp-internal services, you cannot use the PaaSTA autotuner on cpu metrics combined with multiple metrics providers, if one of the metrics providers is CPU scaling.
 You must explicitly opt-out of autotuning by setting a

-value for this service instance.
+cpusvalue for this service instance.

-for your service, it will check these conditions for you.
+If you run paasta validate for your service, it will check these conditions for you.

 How to create a custom (bespoke) autoscaling method